scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** instant

 Attempt to remove negative effects from a target.
 You may choose any number of conditions this spell can remove, adding a bad die to your spellcasting roll for each condition, and a bad die for every condition level above 1.
 On success, those conditions are removed from the target.
-Cleans can remove Slow, Poison, Hex, Daze, Stun, Blind, and Fear.
+Cleanse can remove Slow, Poison, Hex, Daze, Stun, Blind, and Fear.

 Add a proficiency die for every level above the 1st.